Houston Punitive Damages Lawyer

 Bifurcation of the Trial on Punitive Damages

-Texas provides a procedure where the trial can be split into two separate parts to keep a jury from hearing net worth testimony that may impact the liability determination.
-If the defendant elects to bifurcate the trial, they must file a motion before the jury selection or, as otherwise, in a pretrial order by a court.
+Texas provides a procedure that allows the trial to be split into two parts to prevent a jury from hearing net worth testimony that may affect the liability determination.
+If the defendant elects to bifurcate the trial, they must file a motion before the jury selection or, otherwise, in a pretrial order by a court.
 Upon the motion of any defendant, the bifurcation must occur.

 Our punitive damage lawyers have found that the defendants elected to engage in serious settlement discussions after positive findings in the first portion of the trial.